Converting 12 Degrees Fahrenheit to Celsius: A full breakdown

 Introduction: Fahrenheit and Celsius

 The two most commonly used temperature scales are Fahrenheit and Celsius.
-Fahrenheit, developed by Daniel Gabriel Fahrenheit in the early 18th century, uses the freezing point of water at 32°F and the boiling point at 212°F. Celsius, also known as the centigrade scale, uses the freezing point of water at 0°C and the boiling point at 100°C. These differing scales necessitate conversion when comparing temperatures measured in different units.
+Fahrenheit, developed by Daniel Gabriel Fahrenheit in the early 18th century, uses the freezing point of water at 32°F and the boiling point at 212°F. So celsius, also known as the centigrade scale, uses the freezing point of water at 0°C and the boiling point at 100°C. These differing scales necessitate conversion when comparing temperatures measured in different units.
 Understanding the relationship between them is crucial for clear communication and accurate calculations across diverse applications.

 Calculating 12°F to Celsius: The Formula and Steps